The skin is the significant part of the body.

 How to determine your skin type

-If you want to determine correctly what skin type you have, it is necessary to know the basic methods.
+If you want to determine correctly what skin type you have and find out best face mask for you, it is necessary to know the basic methods.

-Paper tissues Pre-need clean the skin of impurities and make-up.
+Paper tissues: Pre-need clean the skin from impurities and make-up.

 After 2-3 hours you can start testing.